bookofraj/bookofraj/README.md

 - 👋 Hi, I’m @bookofraj
 - 👀 I’m interested in Web Development and Robotics
-- 🌱 I’m currently learning JavaScript and DSA
+- 🌱 I’m currently learning JavaScript, Django and DSA
-- 💞️ I’m looking to collaborate on WEb Development Projects
+- 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me ...
 - Email: riturajmathur30@gmail.com
 - Instagram: @blogofraj